 All exposed parts of flashing and capping are to be screw fixed with No. 14 class 4 HH screws with EPDM seal.
-Fixing distances to be fully detailed and in accordance with AS 1562.1 for cyclonic regions.
+Fixing distances to be fully detailed and in accordance with AS 1562.1.
 This must be noted on the drawings.

-9.5 Metal roof and wall Sheeting
+9.5 Metal roof and wall sheeting